-Said uncle is from Turkey, and as a young man travelled to Germany for work.
+Said uncle is from Turkey, and as a young man traveled to Germany for work.
 Unwittingly, he ended up being trapped within the conflict and politics of World War II, living under the supervision of a system he had no interest in.
 Having spent so much of his life on this once alien side of the fence, how does a journey back into the comparatively free world affect him?
 Is he bitter about time lost?
 Have his experiences under an oppressive structure changed him as a person?

 Pryjmachuk is quick to cite many influences for this narrative-driving conflict, but one of the strongest comes from his own family history.
-His grandfather experienced the war first-hand, having been taken from his homeland and only returning many years later.
+His grandfather experienced the war firsthand, having been taken from his homeland and only returning many years later.

-Travelling back home involved encountering a host of political changes, the most dramatic of which being that the nationhood of his home had changed.
+Traveling back home involved encountering a host of political changes, the most dramatic of which being that the nationhood of his home had changed.
 Originally from Poland, border changes following the end of the war meant that his home now resided within Ukrainian territory.
 He'd been away for so long that his place of birth now flew a flag of blue and gold, rather white and red.

 Article continues after the video below

-Jalopy, the title literally meaning "car in dilapidated state", didn't always go by that name.
-Originally it was called Hac, the Turkish form of Hajj – the pilgrimage to Mecca that all Muslims are expected to make at one point in their lives, if they can afford to do so, and is one of the five pillars of Islam.
+Jalopy, the title literally meaning "car in dilapidated state," didn't always go by that name.
+Originally it was called Hac, the Turkish form of Hajj—the pilgrimage to Mecca that all Muslims are expected to make at one point in their lives, if they can afford to do so, and is one of the five pillars of Islam.

 Pryjmachuk's girlfriend is Turkish, and they visit the country regularly.
-It's during these trips that the core themes of Hac started to materialise.
+It's during these trips that the core themes of Hac started to materialize.
 Dismayed by the barrage of negative press being thrown at Islam, the idea was to create something that would explore more the personal engagements the couple had with Turkey and, in particular, Istanbul.
 However, religion is a subject that requires a deft touch and an understanding audience.

 However, Pryjmachuk is keen to explain that this is not a game built primarily around politics.
 It's about people and how they handle and react to a change in politics and personal circumstances over time.
 How you behave on your journey through Jalopy affects not the overarching narrative but the specific lines of dialogue the uncle speaks.
 In this sense you're not offered the chance to determine how the uncle reacts to returning to a more home-like environment, but the chance to impact your emotional response to his revelations.

-The mechanical elements of Jalopy, which sees you driving across countries, engaging in trade to make money and using those earning to improve your vehicle, might be representative of capitalism, but to no greater degree than many other games.
-A lot of game design is built around the concept of working hard to attain rewards, and in that regard Pryjmachuk argues that his work is no different.
+The mechanical elements of Jalopy, which sees you driving across countries, engaging in trade to make money, and using those earning to improve your vehicle, might be representative of capitalism, but to no greater degree than many other games.
+A lot of game design is built around the concept of working hard to attain rewards, and in that regard, Pryjmachuk argues that his work is no different.

 Once you've attained the carrot, you get to dangle it yourself.
 That's capitalism.
 The interpretation doesn't sound like a fun one, but who's to say that all games need to simply aim for a commonly accepted definition of "fun"?

-'Jalopy', Steam Greenlight trailer
+'Jalopy,' Steam Greenlight trailer

 "I don't necessarily think all video games need to be enjoyable experiences.
 I really enjoy seeing what happens when someone tries to take a different route and explore something that hasn't been done.
-The most heart-breaking thing for me at the moment is watching annual games come out.
+The most heartbreaking thing for me at the moment is watching annual games come out.
 I worked on one for so long, and you just don't get the time to take risks or try anything new.
 It's a shame."

-The reference here is to Codemasters' Formula 1 series, on which Pryjmachuk had worked on and off since 2009 – his latest stint beginning in 2012 as a designer.
+The reference here is to Codemasters' Formula 1 series, on which Pryjmachuk had worked on and off since 2009—his latest stint beginning in 2012 as a designer.
 Having become disillusioned with the concept of making minor updates to a franchise released annually, he made the decision to develop a game alone.

 With this background, then, moving onto a project that involves driving is a logical step; even more logical when you consider that Pryjmachuk spent time working on Formula 1's dialogue systems, that see race engineers relay key information to the player.
-This information changes depending on the state of the tyres, fuel consumption and which cars are in front and behind you, and it's this knowledge of adaptive dialogue this has helped in designing the systems powering how the uncle reacts to your actions.
+This information changes depending on the state of the tires, fuel consumption, and which cars are in front and behind you, and it's this knowledge of adaptive dialogue this has helped in designing the systems powering how the uncle reacts to your actions.

 If you don't want to hear the uncle at all, you can turn off his speech and play Jalopy as a cross-country simulator, in a manner similar to the likes of Euro Truck Simulator.
 It's these simulation elements that Pryjmachuk wants to test by through Early Access.
 As he's working independently on the game, this is his best way of efficiently gathering feedback from impartial parties.
 Not that working under such constraints is a bad thing, though.